In some cases, paradoxical respiration can be acute and require emergency action. In others, it can be a chronic problem.

 In a normal, healthy breathing pattern, as you breathe in, your diaphragm moves downward.
 At the same time, your abdomen expands outward away from your spine.
 During expiration, your diaphragm then moves upward, and your abdomen retracts inward toward your spine.

-When the opposite of diaphragmatic breathing occurs, this is called a paradoxical breath pattern.
+When the opposite of diaphragmatic breathing occurs, this is called a paradoxical breathing pattern.
 It’s also known as double breathing.

 In effect, your diaphragm moves upward and your abdomen retracts inward during exhale.
 Simultaneously, your diaphragm moves downward and your abdomen expands outward during inhale.